"They denied me": 29-year-old South African struggles to get ID

 - Home Affairs officials have given conflicting information about the requirements for his situation

-- South Africans are questioning the process, while his biological mother confirms the family's ongoing struggle
+- South Africans are questioning the process, while his biological mother has confirmed the family's ongoing struggle

 Don't miss out!
 Join Briefly News Sports channel on WhatsApp now!